doecode/server/src/main/java/gov/osti/services/Types.md

 `GET /licenses`

-A set of valid, acceptable Licenses for DOECode.
+A set of valid, acceptable Licenses for DOE CODE.

 > Request:
 ```html